 Instructional Methods and Strategies

 A great digital repository is MerlotELIXR.
 It showcases 70+ multimedia stories that are discipline-specific.
-These are not specific to medical education, however some of the examples can be helpful to give you some ideas on how to implement different instructional methods.
+This content is not specific to medical education, however, you can gain some ideas on how to implement different instructional methods.
 We are fortunate that UIC pays for a subscription to Lynda.com.
-If you are not familiar with it, it is a massive repository of videos where you can learn almost anything.
+If you are not familiar with it, it is a massive repository of video tutorials where you can learn almost anything.
 Go to http://go.uic.edu/lynda and log in with your netid/password, and then search for ‘teacher tech tips.’
-Lots of great resources here.
+There are lots of great resources here.

 Pre-Recorded Lecture Content

 One way to bypass the standard lecture in a face-to-face session is to create short, to the point, videos on a particular topic.
 There are many tools that you can use to create these types of videos, and rely on your instructional designers to help with the process.
 Some examples include:

 - Dr. Amy Lin uses PowToon to create short videos on various topics in Pathology.